Need advice? Call Now, Schedule a Meeting or Contact Us

 Besides the project scope, there is also a product scope.
 There are several differences between them, and they should not be confused.
 It describes the work performed to deliver a product, service, or result.
 The term “project scope” itself can sometimes imply the inclusion of product scope as a part of it.
 The product scope should be in a separate statement from the project scope statement, but both should be used to establish a clear understanding of what the project aims to achieve.
 Product scope defines the features and functions of the project deliverables.

-By defining the project scope, you are getting the benefits such as:
+By defining the scope of a project, you are getting the benefits such as:

 • Getting all the stakeholders involved on the same page by providing them with a clear understanding of the boundaries of the project and helping them understand their involvement.
 This way, you are managing their expectations and reducing the risk of conflict